 This Appendix lists the most important OpenModelica releases and a brief description of their contents.
-Right now versions from 1.3.1 to v1.22.3 are described.
+Right now versions from 1.3.1 to v1.23.0 are described.

-Version 1.23.0 of OpenModelica has many improvements and bug fixes compared to 1.22.3 (1.22.4 for Linux), plus some new useful features, in particular regarding the OMEdit GUI and the FMI export feature.
+Version 1.23.0 of OpenModelica was released on 6 June 2024.
+It has many improvements and bug fixes compared to 1.22.3 (1.22.4 for Linux), plus some new useful features, in particular regarding the OMEdit GUI and the FMI export feature.